Biogen-Inc/tidyCDISC/cran-comments.md

 R/mod_tableGen.R
 ```

 We left one instance of `install.packages()` AS-IS because that code is solely included in a function that produces a downloadable R script.
 Thus, the code never get's executed in the application - the user will have to first download the R script from the application (in their browser) and pull it open in an interactive R session in order to run.
 So it should never bog down functions, examples, and CRAN-checks.
-Our app user base is predominantly SAS-programmers with limited R experience, so our goal for the R script to reproduce outputs delivered in the app with 100% automation & no manual intervention.
+Our app user base is predominantly SAS-programmers with limited R experience, so our goal for the R script is to reproduce outputs delivered in the app with 100% automation & no manual intervention.

 #### R CMD Check
 0 errors | 0 warnings | 2 notes